allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

 ```

 ### Advanced Usage
-Before execution, there are a variety of programmatic methods which can be used to manipulate a task object.
+Before execution, use a variety of programmatic methods to manipulate a task object.

 #### Modify Hyperparameters
 [Hyperparameters](../../fundamentals/hyperparameters.md) are an integral part of Machine Learning code as they let you